lokapal-xyz/education/content/howtodao/05-dao-community/Reputation-and-Trust/On-Chain-Reputation.md

 Instead of traditional token-weighted governance, DAOs can use reputation-based governance, where voting power is earned rather than bought.

-- **Quadratic Voting** – Reduces the influence of large token holders by weighting votes based on reputation.
+- **Quadratic Voting** – Reduces the influence of large token holders by weighting votes based on participation.
 - **Soulbound Tokens (SBTs)** – Non-transferable tokens representing verifiable contributions.
 - **Reputation-Weighted Governance** – Votes are distributed based on on-chain activity rather than token holdings.